Theory of O'Connell descent

 Sir Rowland Blennerhassett, 1st Baronet.

-- In fact, her 1st husband Thomas O'Connell (died 1785) was himself 2nd cousin of the 1st Baronet.
+- In fact, her 1st husband Thomas O'Connell, MD (who died in 1785) was himself 2nd cousin of the 1st Baronet.

 Her children were 3rd cousins of the 1st Baronet's sons.